stfc/docker-and-gh-actions-for-ml/docs/4-continuous-integration.md

 git add .
-git commit -m "Add artifacting of built executables to CI build job." git push --set-upstream feature/artifact-built-ci-executables
+git commit -m "Add artifacting of built executables to CI build job." git push --set-upstream origin feature/artifact-built-ci-executables
 ```

-Now if you go to the "CI / CD" > "Pipelines" page, you should have a dropdown allowing you to download your built application executable as a file called `artifacts.zip` - decompress this and you'll get your `hbaas-server` exe for that commit.
+Now if you go to the "CI / CD" > "Pipelines" page, you should have a dropdown allowing you to download your built application executable as a file called `artifacts.zip` - decompress this and you'll get your `hbaas-server` exe for that commit (it's a Linux ELF binary, so it will only run on Linux systems).
 Go ahead and merge that feature branch once it passes.

 !!! success
     With this completed, you've now got your continuous integration pipeline set up!
 Congratulations!